John Walton (American football): World Football League (1974–1975)

 In 1974, he served as a backup quarterback for the Chicago Fire of the World Football League.
 In 1975, he was the starting quarterback for the San Antonio Wings of the World Football League where he led the league in passing yards and touchdowns.
 Walton was named to the WFL All-Pro team.
 The World Football League officially suspended operations on October 22, 1975.

 National Football League (1976–1979)

-Based on his success in the World Football League, Walton was recruited by new Philadelphia Eagles head coach Dick Vermeil to try out for the Eagles.
-Coincidentally, Vermeil was a coach for the Los Angeles Rams when Walton had first attempted to make the NFL.
+When Dick Vermeil, who had served as the Rams' special teams coach during Walton's first attempt to break into the NFL, was hired as head coach of the Philadelphia Eagles, he invited Walton to participate in a tryout.
+Vermeil was known to have sought recruits from the WFL, having famously hired Vince Papale under similar circumstances.

 Walton was signed to a contract with the Philadelphia Eagles, and from 1976 to 1979 he would serve as a backup quarterback for the Eagles, playing in fifteen games over four seasons before leaving the NFL, at the age of 32, following the conclusion of the 1979 season.